exercism/v3/languages/purescript/exercises/concept/basics/.docs/introduction.md

 However, type can often be inferred by the compiler. **Note**: The `::` can be read "has type".

-PureScript is an [functional-programming language][functional-programming] and requires all named functions to be defined in a _module_.
+PureScript is an [functional-programming language][functional-programming] and requires all named functions to be defined in a [module][modules].
 The `module` keyword is used to define a module.
 All modules are available to all other modules at runtime.
-A _module_ is analogous to a _class_ in other programming languages.
+A [module][modules] is analogous to a _class_ in other programming languages.

 ```purescript
 module Calculator where